cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 11.1.
 Hints for using CrypTool on Linux with Wine
       -------------------------------------------
+Generally we do not aim to support Wine.
+With CrypTooLinux v.1.0 there will be native Linux support (see chapter 3.5 and http://www.cryptoolinux.net/).

-These hints are based on tests with Wine 0.9.9.
+The following hints are based on tests with Wine 0.9.9.

 We do not recommend to use CrypTool under Wine, because too many things there only work partly.
 A full featured CrypTool version for Linux can